Heart failure

 The treatment of heart failure is made up of several parts:

-• Treating the underlying disease: If the heart failure developed because of another type of cardiovascular disease, such as high blood pressure, that underlying disease is treated too.
+• Treating the underlying disease: If heart failure has developed because of another type of cardiovascular disease, such as high blood pressure, the patient receives targeted treatment for the underlying disease.

-• Medication: Drugs such as beta blockers, ACE inhibitors and diuretics can reduce the burden on the heart and relieve the symptoms.
-The exact medication used will depend on the type of heart failure.
+• Medication: This can reduce the strain on the heart and relieve symptoms.
+Drugs such as beta blockers, ACE inhibitors and diuretics are used for this purpose.
+The exact medication used will depend, for example, on the type of heart failure involved.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen – IQWiG).